matteo-pacini/iosdev.sh/README.md

         Install Oh My Zsh "powerlevel10k" theme.
         This flag does nothing if "--install-oh-my-zsh" is not specified. e.g. iosdev.sh --install-oh-my-zsh --install-oh-my-zsh-p10k
+    --simulators <pipe separated list>
+        Create simulators.
+        Each entry must be in the format: <name>,<device>,<runtime>. e.g. iosdev.sh --simulators "Simulator,iPhone 13,iOS 15.0|Simulator2,iPhone 12,iOS 14.4"
+     --purge-simulators
+        Delete all iOS simulators.
+        This flag does nothing if "--simulators" is not specified. e.g. iosdev.sh --simulators "Simulator,iPhone 13,iOS 15.0" --purge-simulators
     --help
         Show this message
 ```